 You can use baked polenta rounds as a solid base for various appetizers.

 Precooked or homemade polenta can also be used in casseroles.

 You can also replace the puff pastry topping on pot pies with baked polenta.

 Here are some tips on buying polenta:

-- Polenta is essentially ground cornmeal, so if you want to buy polenta, then look for coarsely-ground cornmeal or packaged polenta in your local grocery store in the baking aisle.
+- Polenta is essentially ground cornmeal, so if you want to buy polenta, then look for coarsely-ground cornmeal or packaged fresh polenta in your local grocery store.

 - You can also opt for instant or quick-cooking polenta, which has been pre-processed to significantly cut down its cooking time.
 With that said, it might lack some of the consistency and flavor of regular polenta.